 Recommended Clients and colleagues have given positive feedback on my services and have recommended me to others.
 You will find testimonials on My Services page and on my LinkedIn page.

 Human I work flexibly around my children's school hours and activities, so I can get the job done when you need me to while still spending lots of time with my family.
-I am chair of the school's parent–teacher association, and take the lead on our communications via Facebook and the school newsletter.
+I am secretary of the school's parent–teacher association, and take the lead on our communications via Facebook and the school newsletter.
 I help out at school when work and other commitments allow.
 I enjoy the direct work with children, which gives a perfect balance to the work I do.
 I also volunteer for the local branch of a parenting charity, writing regular articles and proofreading their quarterly e-newsletter.
 And when I'm not buried in my laptop or doing 'mum things', you'll find me out on a run.